demisto/content/Packs/AWS-EC2/Scripts/AwsEC2SyncAccounts/README.md

 Update an AWS - EC2 instance with a list of accounts in an AWS organization, which will allow EC2 commands to run in all of them.
+This script can be run on a schedule to keep an AWS - EC2 instance in sync with the created, deleted or removed accounts of the organization.

 ### Prerequisites
 - An ***AWS - EC2*** instance.